-The final on screen appearance for the second Tennant prop was in Matt Smith's debut story, "The Eleventh Hour" for Series 5.
+The final on screen appearance for the Tennant Prop 2 was in Matt Smith's debut story, "The Eleventh Hour" for Series 5.
 Here it had two more alterations made to it since its use in the Series 4 Specials.

-The first change involved adding two Philips head screws in place of both of the retention grub screws on the back of the prop, although these must have been added during the filming of the story because they do not appear in all the scenes showing the back of the prop.
-The second alteration was that the main body was repainted with a blue hued crackle finish, rather than the usual grev.
-Since we know that David's own personal sonic was repainted with the a grey crackle paint after The Series 4 Specials, it would seem likely that the blue tone for Series 5 was a deliberate choice, although there is no official word on why.
+The first change involved adding two Philips head screws in place of both of the black grub screws on the back of the prop, although these were added during the filming of the story, as the black grub screws can be seen in some shots as well.

-Also of note is that the Tennant prop used in "The Eleventh Hour" was the one with the emitter strut lined up with the slider channel, while the one given to David had the space between the struts aligned with the channel.
-Although it doesn't appear to be a perfect alignment on David's prop.
+The second alteration was that the main body was repainted with a blue hued finish, rather than the usual grey.
+It appears that the props team had attempted to strip and repaint the prop, but after a quick acetone bath, they changed their minds.
+This quick bath ruined most of the crackle finish, leaving behind some cracks and many new dimples.
+They then gave the prop a dark wash with some blue tone and back paints, to give it its unique and worn finish.
+Whether or not this paintwork was intentionally done to show damage after the troublesome regeneration is unknown.

 The regular usage of the Dan Walker designed RTD era Sonic Screwdriver came to an end in "The Eleventh Hour" after the Doctor's sonic was destroyed - in story, that is - while using it to try to gain the attention of the Atraxi.
-Of course, the destroyed sonic was just a resin prop made to look destroyed, as well as one that could hand pyrotechnics.
-As for the actual second Tennant prop itself, as of early 2018 it had been confirmed to be in a private collection, although the owner is anonymous.
+Of course, the destroyed sonic portrayed by two resin props; one made to look destroyed, and one clean stunt prop that was used for the pyrotechnics.
+As for the actual second Tennant prop itself, as of early 2018 it had been confirmed to be in a private collection, although the owner has chosen to remain anonymous.